mojaloop/mojaloop/contribute/Decision-Items.md

 We'll be using Postgres as our backend DB, but should minimized dependencies on Postgres to be as generic to SQL as possible.
 There can be multiple schemas in the server, but not across domains.
 There can be a single Postgres server in each domain (each DFSP and the Central domain have one).

 The Postgres server should NOT be in a Docker container as it doesn't scale or update properly.
 We'll needs scripts to backup and restore the DB and to reset the test accounts.
 Changes to the current configuration will occur over the next several sprints as lower priority backlog items.

+## Refunds
+Refunds should be handled by the system and there should be meta-data to link to the original transaction.
+Gates getting more business requirements for reversals.

+## Reliable Notifications
+Use Web Sockets // If you want an additional notification mechanism - any reliable one can be implemented in addition to this.
+Ledgers do not need to mess with notifications (they would do it on the backside so they can make their own decisions).

+## Tier Limits
+Customer that is paying the invoice needs to be informed with error messages.
+Both limits need to be respected with scheme rules.
+Merchant and customer can both reject the invoice.
+No other special cases.
+IST tier limits will focus on the tiers at the DFSP.

+## URLs
+URLs can not be stored in a database

+## Versioning
+Versioning of the API verses versioning of a retrieved article.
+The plan of record is we are staying with version string.